This is Part 2. Follow links for Part 1, 3, 4, 5, 6, 7 and 8.

-Most investors think portfolio construction is mainly about asset allocation.
+Most investors think that passive portfolio construction is mainly about asset allocation.

-Two portfolios can own nearly identical assets and still produce materially different long-term outcomes because they use different “weight update engines.”
+Two portfolios can start by owning nearly identical global equities but will produce materially different long-term outcomes if they use different “weight update engines.”

-After running long-horizon backtests comparing Vanguard Total World Stock Index Fund ETF Shares against regional slice portfolios, we think there are actually three distinct structural engines at work:
+After running long-horizon backtests comparing Vanguard Total World Stock Index Fund against regional slice portfolios, we analyze the three distinct structural engines at work:

 - Float-adjusted indexing